-The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Company's subsidiary, Compañía Minera Kuri Kullu S.A., which holds the Ollachea Project.
-If the Company is not able to secure financing it will not have the funds available to develop the Ollachea Project and may be required to delay, scale back or eliminate various programs related to the Project.
-If the Company cannot refinance the Bridge Loan, it could lose the Ollachea Project.
-The assets of the Corihuarmi mine are not included as a guarantee of the Bridge Loan.
+The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Company's subsidiary, Compañia Minera Kuri Kullu S.A., which holds the Ollachea Project.
+If the Company is not able to secure an alternative source of funds to refinance the debt with COFIDE it may have to relinquish its ownership of the subsidiary, Campañia Minera Kuri Kullu S.A. and therefore the Ollachea Project.
+All net assets associated with the Ollachea Project would be fully impaired as a result.
+The assets of the Corihuarmi Mine are not included as a guarantee of the Bridge Loan.